geosolutions-it/geobatch/src/doc/source/easyDemo.rst

 Installing |demo|
 -----------------

-if you have not already done, setup the ``GEOBATCH_CONFIG_DIR`` and make sure that you have setted the variable.
+if you haven't already done, setup the ``GEOBATCH_CONFIG_DIR`` and make sure that you have setted the corresponding environment variable.

 Locate into |GB| deployment the folder WEB-INF/data/